-Stellantis to Acquire Equal Stake with Faurecia and Michelin in Symbio, a Leader in Zero-emission Hydrogen Mobility | MarketScreener
+Stellantis to Acquire Equal Stake With Faurecia and Michelin in Symbio, a Leader in Zero-emission Hydrogen Mobility | MarketScreener

-AMSTERDAM, NANTERRE, PARIS, May 16, 2023 - Faurecia, a company of the FORVIA group, Michelin and Stellantis announce today the signing of a binding agreement for Stellantis to acquire 33.3% stake in Symbio, a leader in zero-emission hydrogen mobility.
+AMSTERDAM, May 16, 2023 /PRNewswire/ -- Faurecia, a company of the FORVIA group, Michelin and Stellantis announce today the signing of a binding agreement for Stellantis to acquire 33.3% stake in Symbio, a leader in zero-emission hydrogen mobility.
 Faurecia and Michelin will remain shareholders with 33.3% holding each.

 The announcement is a significant step in the decarbonization of the mobility industry and illustrates Symbio's technological excellence in hydrogen fuel cell innovations.
 The addition of Stellantis as a shareholder will boost Symbio's development across Europe and in the U.S.